 LEXINGTON – Lexington Regional Health Center is pleased to announce the addition of Dr. Anthony Sanchez, an orthopedic surgeon.
 He will start seeing patients at Lexington Regional Health Center (LRHC) on Tuesday, April 28.
 “We are extremely excited to ...

 Drug crackdown includes Dawson County, leads to 25 busts - Lexington Clipper Herald

 (North Platte, Neb.)- A special enforcement encompassing five counties in west-central Nebraska led to the arrest of 25 individuals on drug charges.
 The special enforcement in Dawson, Dundy, Custer, Harlan and Keith Counties involved high visibility ...

 New Y Display Honors $5.8 Million in Donations - Lexington Clipper Herald

 LEXINGTON - A new donor recognition display at the Orthman Community YMCA acknowledges $5.8 million in gifts to build the new Y. "This facility would not be possible without the vision and generosity of the donors who are represented on this wall,” said ...

 COZAD, Neb. – At the last Eggs n’ Issues forum in Cozad on Saturday, State Senator Matt Williams described his first legislative session as going very well but strange.
 “Some major pieces of legislation have been filibustered and some pieces of ...

 Around Town - Lexington Clipper Herald

 The AroundTown section of the Clipper-Herald is to notify the public of upcoming events and to publicize pertinent information from individuals, groups or organizations that are not for profit.
-An open house for Darlene Teetor, honoring her 80th birthday ...
+A card shower is suggested for Richard Helvey who is a patient ...